 F-formation analysis.
-The concept of an F-formation was introduced by Adam Kendon, who said, "An F-formation arises when two or more people cooperate together to maintain a space between them to which they all have direct and exclusive [equal] access."
+An F-formation is discovered by tracking gaze direction in a social group.
+The concept was introduced by Adam Kendon, who said, "An Fformation arises when two or more people cooperate together to maintain a space between them to which they all have direct and exclusive [equal] access."
 (Kendon 1990, p.
 209).
-As an operationalization, an F-formation is discovered by tracking gaze direction in a social group; such direction can identify a shared focus of attention.
-The concept, however, is not just about gaze and shared attention toward a spatial locus.
-Crucially, space has an associated meaning, reveals a common ground, and helps us, the analysts, find the units of thematic content in the conversation.
-Figure 5 shows the F-formations so operationalized in Focus 1.
-Tracking the appearance of the same colors (shades of gray here) across participants identifies each F-formation, defined as a shared focus of attention on that individual.
-In the focus segment, an F-formation defined by shared gaze at F (lightest gray) is replaced by one defined by gaze at G (4th darkest gray).
-Interestingly, there is a brief transition or disintegration, with gaze either at E or at non-person objects-acknowledgement of E's status as dominant.
-But the main inference from the F-formation analysis is that speaker F was recognized as the next speaker before he began to speak, and this recognition was timed exactly with his brief gaze at Ec-a further signal of E's dominance.
-This gaze created a short F-formation
+An F-formation, however, is not just about shared space.
+Crucially, it has an associated meaning, reveals a common ground, and helps us, the analysts, find the units of thematic content in the conversation.
+Figure 5 shows the F-formations in Focus 1.
+Tracking the appearance of the same color (see online version, shades of gray here) across participants identifies each F-formation, defined as a shared focus of attention.
+In the Focus segment, an F-formation defined by shared gaze at F (light green: lightest gray) is replaced by one defined by gaze at G (dark green: 4th darkest gray).
+Interestingly, there is a brief transition or disintegration with gaze either at E or at non-person objects (cf. online version: object=maroon, neutral space=vellow)-acknowledgement of E's status as dominant.
+But the main inference from the F-formation analysis is that speaker F was recognized as the next speaker before he began to speak, and this recognition was timed exactly with his brief gaze at E-a further signal of E's dominance.
+This gaze created a short F-formation with G, since both then looked at E. This in effect signaled the turn exchange, and is another component of the hyperphrase at this moment, ushering in a joint growth point.